pratham3778/Banking-System/README.md

-# 💳 Banking System API
+# 💳 Banking System API with Spring Boot

 A secure and extensible banking system built with **Java**, **Spring Boot** and **MySQL**.
 It provides RESTful APIs for user management, account transactions, and statement generation with email integration.